-U.S. rice producers are global leaders in sustainable production methods, already adhering to strict environmental, health, safety and labor regulations and demonstrating the impacts of practices and technologies to significantly reduce water use, greenhouse gas (GHG) emissions, fertilizer use and fuel use.
+Since 2012, Winrock – through its Environmental Resources Trust (ERT) enterprise – has been working with U.S. rice farmers in the Mid-South and California to demonstrate the impacts of sustainable rice production practices and technologies to significantly reduce water use, greenhouse gas (GHG) emissions, fertilizer use and energy use while enhancing habitat.
 However, these now proven sustainability practices are not without additional cost and risk and require market-based solutions to increase adoption.

 In 2016, White River Irrigation District (WRID), representing a group of Arkansas rice producers, was awarded a USDA Conservation Innovation Grant (CIG).
 They partnered with Winrock/ERT and others with the goal of developing an independent, credible, rigorous sustainability standard for U.S. rice to respond to increasing demands from rice buyers to meet sustainable sourcing requirements as well as consumer demands for food safety.

 Rather than re-create the wheel, project partners reviewed options for existing sustainability standards that could be adapted for U.S. rice production.
 Ultimately, the partners decided to focus on the adaptation of the Sustainable Rice Platform (SRP).

 Co-convened by the United Nations Environment Program (UNEP) and the International Rice Research Institute (IRRI), the SRP is a global standard for sustainable rice production.
 The first version of the SRP Standard was published in October 2015 with a focus on small-holder rice growers in southeast Asia.

 The SRP was selected for adaptation for the U.S. because it is science-based, focused specifically on rice, supported by a range of international rice buyers and NGOs, and will allow for the comparison of the environmental performance of U.S. rice growers with rice growers from other regions globally.